A key activity of the LEMN has been to convene a series of workshops with the aims of:

 The workshop series are organized under a number of themes.
-A "Prevailing Issues Workshop" held on November 23-24, 1998 at the University of Windsor was the first event of the Plan.
-It brought together Lake Erie managers, researchers, and other interested parties to begin to identify and amalgamate the major questions and management issues seen to be facing Lake Erie.
-To ensure input from a broad spectrum of the Lake Erie population a survey was sent to various agencies to submit issues that their agency felt important to Lake Erie.
-Respondents were asked to score the issue according to the following areas:
+A "Prevailing Issues Workshop" held on November 23-24, 1998 at the University of Windsor was the first event of the Lake Erie Millennium Plan.
+It brought together Lake Erie managers, researchers, and other interested parties to begin to identify and amalgamate the major questions and management issues facing Lake Erie.
+To ensure input from a broad spectrum of the Lake Erie population a survey was sent to various agencies to solicit submissions of issues that their agency felt important to Lake Erie.
+Respondents were asked to score each issue according to the following areas:

 This initial call for issues generated independent responses from 35 individuals/organizations and 90 identified issues/topics.
 The issues were evaluated by workshop participants who amalgamated the submissions into 48 topics grouped into 7 general subject areas or themes: